GALLERY

 150cm by 100cm, oil on canvas

-The Adam and Eve narrative presents a tension between free will and fate, where their free choice to disobey God led to the concept of original sin.
+An early example of the expulsion from Eden myth.
+It presents a tension between free will and fate, where their free choice to disobey their God led to the concept of original sin.
 Eating the forbidden fruit was an exercise of free will, and brought spiritual death and sin upon humanity.

 ENQUIRE